Discover more from Afterhours

 We chose Ikea because we love our house to look like someone else’s house arranged differently.

-We went with Ikea because of the quality of their chipboard and the exposed zinc-plated screw-heads.
+We went with Ikea because of the poor quality of their chipboard and the hideous exposed zinc-plated screw-heads.

-No, we went with Ikea because we knew they’d keep their promise to finally help us get that kitchen done.
+Nope.
+We went with Ikea because we knew they’d keep their promise to help us get that kitchen done.

-You may think you need access to some secret resource or mastering some obscure skill to thrive.
-In truth, you could be doing anything.
-Just keep your promises, and enjoy zero competition.
+You may think you need some secret sauce or arcane skill to thrive in your work when in truth, you could be doing anything.
+Just keep your promises, and enjoy virtually zero competition.